Responsible Investment Glossary

 Just transition

-The idea that the transition to a green global economy takes place while also supporting those who stand to lose economically – be they countries, regions, industries, communities, workers or consumers.
+The idea that the transition to a green global economy takes place while also supporting those who stand to lose economically – be they countries, regions, industries, regions, communities, workers or consumers.

 M